 Classroom Organization That Builds Community (Not Just a Pretty Room)

-Sometimes I leaned a little too girlie(tropical, polka dots, and more)—but it always came from good intentions.
+Sometimes I leaned a little too girlie (tropical, polka dots, you name it), but it always came from good intentions and a genuine excitement to create a space that felt welcoming and fresh.

 Here’s what took me years to fully realize: